Middle force opposition to the Marcos dictatorship: 1974 Sacred Heart Novitiate raid

 Marcos' forces raided the Jesuit Novitiate because they had mistakenly thought a communist leader was there to attend a meeting.
 But when the 150 soldiers who participated in the raid did not find the communist there, they arrested a priest, Rev. Jose Blanco, S.J., and claimed he was the "secretary general of an allegedly anti-government organization."
-They also arrested the head of the Jesuit order in the Philippines, Fr.
-Benigno "Benny" Mayo, S.J., along with 21 leaders of a youth group who were attending a workshop at the seminary at the time.
+They also arrested the head of the Jesuit order in the Philippines, Benigno "Benny" Mayo, along with 21 leaders of a youth group who were attending a workshop at the seminary at the time.
 Newly installed Archbishop Cardinal Jaime Sin's issued a pastoral letter protesting the raid, read aloud in all the churches of the Archdiocese of Manila.
 It was the first act of protest by Cardinal Sin, who would later be a key opposition figure against Marcos.

-Election Irregularities in the 1978 Philippine parliamentary election
+Election irregularities in the 1978 Philippine parliamentary election

 A parliamentary election was held in the Philippines on April 7, 1978, for the election of the 165 regional representatives to the Interim Batasang Pambansa (the nation's first parliament).
 The elections were participated in by the Marcos regime's party known as the Kilusang Bagong Lipunan (KBL), which was led by the then-First Lady Imelda Marcos, and the main opposition party Lakas ng Bayan (LABAN), which whose leading candidate was the jailed opposition leader Ninoy Aquino.

 Conceived by the regime in response to the Carter administration's pressure against Marcos, the 1978 election would be the first major election of the Martial Law era, and the political opposition expected Marcos to cheat.
 As a result, Aquino's own original Liberal Party (LP) boycotted the election and only begrudgingly allowed to run under the banner of a newly formed party, LABAN.
 Since his LP partymates were not allowed to campaign, only his family campaigned for him in 1978.